 If the parties agree not to include in the award the facts of the dispute and the grounds on which the award is based, such matters may be omitted in the award.
 In addition, the award shall be signed by the arbitrators and sealed by the arbitration institution.
-The arbitrator who disagrees with the award has the choice of whether or not to sign.
+The arbitrator who disagrees with the award has a choice to sign or not to sign on the award.

-Appeal
+31 Appeal

-31 | On what grounds can an award be appealed to the court?
+On what grounds can an award be appealed to the court?

-An award is final and binding once it is rendered, and cannot be appealed.
-However, a party may request the Intermediate People's Court where the arbitration institution is domiciled to set aside an award under the grounds set forth by law.
+Under Chinese Arbitration Law, an award is final and binding once it is rendered, which cannot be appealed.
+However, a party may request the intermedia people's court where the arbitration institution is domiciled to set aside an award under the grounds set forth by law.

-Depending on the nature of the award, the grounds upon which the award is set aside or refused for enforcement vary.
+Depending on the nature of the award, the grounds based upon which the award is set aside or refused for enforcement vary.